Looking for a postpartum workout? Are you a new mom wanting to get in shape? Mommy & Baby Fit is the perfect workout without needing a babysitter!

 In 2005 she was acknowledged as a "Pre-eminent Purveyor of Pilates" by Austin Monthly Magazine.
 In recognition of Ballet Austin's commitment to excellence, Ballet Austin’s Pilates Center has been chosen as “Best Pilates Studio in Austin” by Rare Magazine and Austin Fit Magazine.
 Vlada's knowledge and approach to her practice of Pilates make her a highly requested master Pilates instructor.

-As senior manager of the Butler Center for Dance & Fitness and the Pilates Center, Stephanie is responsible for the day-to-day management of programs, operations, and customer experience.
+Stephanie is responsible for the day-to-day management of programs, operations, and customer experience.
 Her goal is to ensure the overall organizational effectiveness and efficiency of these areas, while optimizing the customer's experience.
 Stephanie teaches POUND – Rockout.
-Workout® classes at the Butler Center and is a certified Nutritional Therapy Practitioner (NTP).
+Workout® and PlyoJam® classes at the Butler Center and is a Functional Nutritional Therapy Practitioner (NTP®).

 Stephanie joined the Ballet Austin team in 2013 bringing with her over 10 years of hands-on experience in customer relations and project management.
 Prior to joining Ballet Austin, she performed similar duties for the Bullock Texas State History Museum and The University of Texas at Austin.
 She is a native Austinite and holds a Bachelor of Arts degree in Anthropology from The University of Texas at Austin.